stuartsierra/component/README.md

 ## Dependencies and Compatibility

-Version 0.3.0 of 'Component' requires Clojure or ClojureScript version 1.7.0 or later.
+Starting with version 0.3.0 of 'Component', Clojure or ClojureScript version 1.7.0 or higher is required for Conditional Read support.

 Version 0.2.3 of 'Component' is compatible with Clojure versions 1.4.0 and higher.